 Go over your budget, figure out what you can afford to pay back on a month-to-month basis, and only agree to pay a realistic amount.

-If you agree to a repayment plan, you will likely pay more over time.
-If you do agree to a repayment plan, make sure you understand the total amount you will pay.
+If you agree to a repayment plan, you'll likely pay more over time.
+If you do agree to a repayment plan, make sure you understand the total amount you'll pay.

 7. deal with creditors, not collectors

-Collection accounts can cause a great amount of damage on your credit report and score, that is why it is best to work out an agreement with your creditor before your debt is sent to collections.
+Collection accounts can cause a great amount of damage to your credit report and score, which is why it's best to work out an agreement with your creditor before your debt is sent to collections.

 8. get it in writing

-For your safety, get the agreed upon repayment plan or debt settlement letter in writing before you begin paying.
-There are many stories of consumers who have ran into situations where the terms were changed, or they’re being contacted for balances they believed were resolved years before.
+For your safety, get the agreed-upon repayment plan or debt settlement letter in writing before you begin paying.
+There are many stories of consumers who have run into situations where the terms were changed, or they’re being contacted for balances they believed were resolved years before.

 9. get help when negotiating with creditors

-If you are having difficulties coming up with repayment plan that works for you, connect with our partners at GreenPath Financial Wellness to access their debt management services.
+If you're having difficulties coming up with a repayment plan that works for you, connect with our partners at GreenPath Financial Wellness to access their debt management services.

 10. put the past behind you